sem-a/planner-project/README.md

 expo start
 ```
 ## Run android
-Install the android emulator on your computer, download the 'Expo Go` application.
+Install the android emulator on your computer, download the `Expo Go` application.
 Select the menu item `Launch on ios` in the console
 ## Run ios
 Install the `Expo Go` application on the iPhone.
 We scan the QR code with the smartphone camera.